Thomas Larkin (ice hockey): Playing career

 In Larkin's final season at Phillips Exeter Academy he set a school record for most goals and assists by a defenceman in one season (14 and 38, respectively).
 He also had the school record for most career points by a defenceman (82).
-Prior to the 2009 NHL Entry Draft Larkin was ranked 87th overall amongst North American skaters by the NHL Central Scouting Bureau.
+Prior to the 2009 NHL entry draft Larkin was ranked 87th overall amongst North American skaters by the NHL Central Scouting Bureau.
 This was an improvement of 59 spots from his place three months prior.
 He was selected in the fifth round, 137th overall by the Columbus Blue Jackets, becoming the first Italian-trained player ever chosen in the NHL Entry Draft.

 Larkin had an impressive freshman season at Colgate University, playing in 33 games and registering 19 points with 32 minutes in penalties, but his production fell to just 11 points in 41 games played during his sophomore 2010–11 season.
 Upon completion of his collegiate career, on 5 July 2013, Larkin was signed to a two-year entry-level contract by the Columbus Blue Jackets.

 At the conclusion of his entry-level contract with the Blue Jackets, Larkin was not tendered a new offer and was released to free agency.
 On 22 August 2015, Larkin signed his first professional European contract, agreeing to a one-year contract with Croatian KHL participants Medveščak Zagreb.
 He eventually played for the Zagreb team until 16 February 2017 and then was picked up by Adler Mannheim of the German DEL.

 On 7 November 2017, Larkin hit Daniel Paille during a match between Swedish club Brynas and Adler Mannheim, resulting in Paille leaving with a severe concussion.
 Two days after the incident, Larkin apologized on Twitter, writing:

 "It wasn’t my intention to cause an injury.
 I wanted to put pressure on the puck carrier behind the net.
 I would like to apologize to Daniel Paille and I hope he is back playing soon."

 A year later on 29 November 2018, Swedish prosecutor Joakim Johansson indicated that Larkin would be charged with assault for blindsiding Paille.
 Larkin was later acquitted of both the criminal charges and the civil case.
 Paille was ordered to pay Larkin's legal costs as well as those of Adler Mannheim, which totalled just over $400,000 USD.

 In the 2018-19 campaign, Larkin captured the German championship with Mannheim, scoring the game winner in overtime of game five in the finals against Munich.

 Larkin played seven seasons with Adler Mannheim before leaving as a free agent to sign a one-year contract with Schwenninger Wild Wings of the DEL on 16 April 2023.

 International play

 Larkin competed at the 2011 IIHF World Championship Division I, 2012 IIHF World Championship and 2014 IIHF World Championship as a member of the Italy national ice hockey team.

+Larkin was selected to play for the Italian men's national team at the 2026 Winter Olympics as the host nation.